yuunoko/neovim-guide/README.md

 Back in the days, computers weren't that advanced as nowdays.
 Programmers didn't have IDE's to work with their codes and the auto-complete functionality was a dream away.

-In order to work with code, they had to work use Vi, which is a ancient code editor that makes use of the terminal.
+In order to work with code, they had to use Vi, which is a ancient code editor that makes use of the terminal.
 Here's an image of Vi:

 ![Vi in a really old computer.](https://i.imgur.com/C8jYSgX.png)